-- A low EMF wired baby monitor system from D-Link (See below)
+- A low EMF wired baby monitor system from D-Link (pictured above)

-- For European parents, the NUK BabyPhone (Only available in Europe) is a low EMF baby monitor unit
+- NUK BabyPhone (Only available in Europe) is a low EMF baby monitor

 So, what are you to do?